Imprints of Axion Superradiance in the CMB: Conclusions

 Light axions can generate enormous clouds around rapidly spinning black holes via a phenomenon known as superradiance.
 For sufficiently large axion-photon couplings ($g_{a\gamma\gamma} \gtrsim 10^{-15} \, {\rm GeV^{-1}}$), these clouds may undergo resonant decay into low energy monochromatic photons that propagate into the IGM.
 In this work we have investigated the observable signatures that may arise in the CMB from the superradiant production and subsequent resonant decay of axions.

 The photons produced in such processes must have very low energies, no more than a few orders of magnitude above the plasma frequency of the surrounding medium.
 Consequently, these photons are efficiently absorbed via inverse bremsstrahlung scattering off ambient electrons and ions, with typical mean free paths capable of being much below the parsec scale.
 The medium is immediately heated to ultra-high temperatures, producing a huge pressure gradient that can drive shockwaves to Mpc scales.
 This process heats and ionizes the IGM, and can leave an imprint on both the optical depth and y-type spectral distortions.
 For a single event, this is expected to produce an anisotropic feature on arc-minute scales, below the observable limit but potentially detectable with future experiments.
+For couplings $g_{a\gamma\gamma} \gtrsim 10^{-13} \, {\rm GeV^{-1}}$, spectral distortions may also arise from the conversion of CMB photons to axions, potentially providing a complementary probe~\cite{Mukherjee:2018oeb,Mukherjee:2018zzg,Mukherjee:2019dsu}.

 Accounting for realistic populations of black holes may dramatically enhance the observability of this signature, however the uncertainty in the distribution of black holes at high redshifts is large -- we leave a more thorough investigation of the effects of black hole populations to future work.
 Finally, we emphasize that if a putative detection of either feature be observed, it may be possible to gain direct insight into the axion mass, the distributions of highly spinning black holes, and the properties of the IGM.
 Resonant decay of axion superradiance thus offers an interesting and novel probe with importance to particle physics, astrophysics, and cosmology alike.